IvanCheng1/Collectors-app/README.md

 ## Releases

-- 1.0.3 (androidversion - 3): Initial release
+- 1.0.3 (androidVersion - 3): Initial release
 - 1.0.4 (androidVersion - 4): Minor updates
   - Compress image before storing to improve performance
   - Updated generic photo when image is not provided by user